dennisrazumovsky/precizer/README.md

 ### Self-build

 Almost all used libraries are integrated into the program and by default the program is built as a static executable file.
-This is done to increase portability and reduce dependencies.
+That was done to increase portability and reduce dependencies.
 Thanks to the above, the program can be easily compiled on most modern platforms by running a few commands:

 #### Ubuntu\Debian